 (g) Total Number of Outages that were requested, accepted, approved, cancelled, and withdrawn.

-(3) ERCOT shall post reports for each transmission owner showing the percentage of the total number of Outages, by type, described in paragraph (2) above.
+(3) ERCOT shall post on the ERCOT website reports for each transmission owner showing the percentage of the total number of Outages, by type, described in paragraph (2) above.

 9.3.1 Transmission Control

-(1) ERCOT shall report State Estimator performance in accordance with the Protocols and post such report on the Market Information System (MIS) Secure Area.
+(1) ERCOT shall report State Estimator performance in accordance with the Protocols and post such report on the Market Information System (MIS) Secure Area, except where otherwise stated in this Section 9.3.1 (1).

-(a) ERCOT shall produce monthly reports describing State Estimator convergence and valid State Estimator solution rates as described in Protocol Section 3.10.9.6, Telemetry and State Estimator Performance Monitoring.
+(a) ERCOT shall post on the ERCOT website monthly reports describing State Estimator convergence and valid State Estimator solution rates as described in Protocol Section 3.10.9.6, Telemetry and State Estimator Performance Monitoring.

 (b) ERCOT shall produce monthly reports describing the MW differences between State Estimator results and power flow results for identified congested Transmission Elements as approved by the Technical Advisory Committee (TAC).